vic3king/Politico-python/README.md

+# Politico

-# Politico python version is a spin off of my initial project Politico.
+Politico python version is a spin off of my initial project Politico.
 This Project rebuilds the backend application with new technologies.

 * [Politico-React](https://github.com/vic3king/Politico-React) - Frontend Application of the politico application.
 Built with React
 * [Politico-Api-Node-Version](https://github.com/vic3king/politico) - Initial version of the politico application.
 Built with Javascript